mtnmunuklu/bavul/README.md

 - Collect and store vulnerability information from various sources
 - API service for retrieving vulnerability information
 - Authentication service for user access and management
+- Vulnerability service for handling and analyzing security vulnerabilities

 ## Setup